 Gurchathen S Sanghera, Senior Lecturer

-Gurchathen Sanghera joined the School of International Relations, University of St Andrews, as a lecturer in 2007.
+Gurchathen S. Sanghera joined the School of International Relations, University of St Andrews, as a Lecturer in 2007 and was, eventually, promoted to Senior Lecturer in 2017.

 Gurchathen’s research explores the complexities of social justice and, in particular, the discursive and material reproduction of marginalisation and exclusion globally, nationally and locally.